Ruth Zukerman: SoulCycle

-While teaching at Zonehampton, Elizabeth Cutler met Zukerman and followed her to Reebok to propose opening a boutique spin studio based on her method of teaching, asking her to be the face of the business.
+Five years into teaching at Reebok, Zukerman had become a popular instructor among the members of the club.
+Elizabeth Cutler, who was a member, proposed opening a boutique spin studio based on her method of teaching, asking her to be the face of the business.
 Julie Rice, also one of her riders and a friend, became the third co-founder upon Zukerman's suggestion.
-SoulCycle opened its first studio in 2006 on Manhattan's Upper West Side.
+SoulCycle opened its first studio in 2006 on Manhattan's Upper West Side, pioneering the studio “pay per class” structure, which is now the predominant group fitness model.